hashicorp/nomad/ui/README.md

 ### Storybook UI Library

 The Storybook project provides a browser to see what components and patterns are present in the application and how to use them.
-You can run it locally with `yarn storybook`.
+You can run it locally with `yarn storybook` after you have `ember serve` running.
 The latest version from the `master` branch is at [`nomad-storybook.netlify.com`](https://nomad-storybook.netlify.com/).

 To generate a new story for a component, run `ember generate story component-name`.
 You can use the existing stories as a guide.